Homemade dog treats are fun to make, fun for your dog to eat, and often surprisingly simple to assemble.

 Banana and Honey Dog Treats From Allrecipes

-To make these fun banana and honey dog treats you will need an egg, 2 bananas, whole wheat flour, honey, baking powder and vanilla extract.
+To make these fun banana and honey dog treats you will need an egg, two bananas, whole wheat flour, honey, baking powder and vanilla extract.

 Homemade dog bones